 Cisco Router Boot Process Steps

 We need to know and understand the process of booting a Cisco Router in the network.
-This information is vital, especially for us network administrators and IT professionals.
+This data is crucial, especially for us, network and PC experts.
 Also, if we know the stages of the boot process, we can solve problems better and efficiently.

 In this article, I will clarify the stages of the boot process step by step.
 In short, the first stage is the POST test.
 After that, the routing device finds and loads the IOS.
 Then, the configuration file comes into play and loads the settings.
-Let’s literally get started and explore the details!
+Let’s begin right now and look at the details!

 Boot Process for Cisco Router at Startup